How Teens Get High Legally

 The risks of taking these drugs include:

-- Cognitive difficulties and academic struggle
+- Cognitive difficulties and academic struggles

 - Legal trouble